abinit/abinit/doc/tutorial/paw1.md

 If you want to get more detailed output concerning the PAW computation, you can use the [[pawprtvol]] input keyword.
 See its description in the user's manual...
 It is particularly useful to print details about pseudopotential strength ($D_{ij}$) or partial waves occupancies ($\rho_{ij}$).

 #### **Additional PAW input variables**

 Looking at the [[varset:basic]] file, you can find input ABINIT keywords specific to PAW.
 They are to be used when tuning the computation, in order to gain accuracy or save CPU time.

 !!! warning
     In a standard computation, these variables should not be modified!

 Variables that can be used to gain accuracy (in ascending order of importance):

 [[pawxcdev]]
 :   control the accuracy of exchange-correlation on-site potentials
     (try pawxcdev=2 to increase accuracy).

 [[mqgriddg]]
 : control the accuracy of spline fits to transfer densities/potentials from FFT grid to spherical grid.

 [[pawnzlm]]
 : control the computation of moments of spherical densities that should be zero by symmetry.

 Variables that can be used to save memory (in ascending order of importance):

 [[pawstgylm]]
 : control the storage of spherical harmonics computed around atoms.

 [[pawmixdg]]
 : control on which grid the potential/density is mixed during SCF cycles.

 [[pawlcutd]]
 : control the number of angular momenta to take into account in on-site densities.

 [[pawlmix]]
-: control the number of ρij to be mixed during SCF cycle.
+: control the number of $ρ_{ij}$ to be mixed during SCF cycle.

 Variables that can be used to save CPU time (in ascending order of importance):

 [[pawnhatxc]]
 : control the numerical treatment of gradients of compensation charge density in case of GGA

 [[pawstgylm]]
 : control the storage of spherical harmonics computed around atoms.

 [[pawlcutd]]
 : control the number of angular momenta to take into account in on-site densities.

 [[pawlmix]]
 : control the number of ρij to be mixed during SCF cycle.

 [[bxctmindg]]
 : can be used to decrease the size of fine FFT grid for a given value of pawecutdg.